9 Tips to Save on Insuranceposted by Andrea | 01/29/2016

 1. Stay Healthy.

-This might sound obvious and overly simple, but one of the easiest ways to save on medial and health insurance is to stay healthy.
-Wash your hands, eat healthy foods, get enough sleep, exercise regularly, disinfect your kitchens and bathrooms, teach your children healthy-living habits, etc. etc.
+This might sound obvious and overly simple, but one of the easiest ways to save on medical and health insurance is to stay healthy.
+Wash your hands, eat more nutritious foods, get more sleep, exercise regularly, disinfect your kitchens and bathrooms, wash your toys every few weeks, teach your children healthy-living habits, etc. etc.

-Also, Dave and I were able to get a great deal on life insurance because we both were healthy and young enough to qualify at the “preferred elite” status.
-We’re saving about 20% more on our yearly premium than an unhealthy person at our same age.
+Dave and I were even able to get a better deal on life insurance because we both were healthy and young enough to qualify at the “preferred elite” status.
+We’re saving about 20% more on our yearly premiums than a “less healthy” person at our same age.

 2. Stay Safe.

-Again, overly simple, but you’d be surprised how much you can save on home, auto, and life insurance by driving safely, wearing your seat belt, not having any tickets or accidents on your record, installing plenty of smoke detectors in your home, putting deadbolts on your home’s exterior doors, etc.
+Again, this is probably an overly simple solution, but you’d be surprised how much you can save on home, auto, and life insurance by driving safely, wearing your seat belt, not having any tickets or accidents on your record, etc.

-3. Bundle your insurances together all through the same company.
+3. Bundle your insurances together through the same company.

 4. Keep your information organized.

-I recently shared our method for organizing our important paperwork — and I can’t even begin to tell you how much time, money, and stress this has saved us over the years.
+Several years ago, I shared our method for organizing our important paperwork — and I can’t even begin to tell you how much time, money, and stress this has saved us over the years.
 Not only can we quickly find information regarding all our different insurance providers and policies, we can also catch possible errors in bills or statements.

 5. Understand your insurance policies.

-Insurance policies are confusing… to say the least!
-I’ve definitely have my share of frustrating moments trying to figure things out — but once I do, everything makes SO much more sense.
+Insurance policies are confusing to say the least!
+I’ve definitely had my share of frustrating moments trying to figure things out — but once I do, everything makes SO much more sense.

 6. Don’t be afraid to ask questions.